-Penne is the world’s first chair made of laminated wooden tubes.
-The Penne chair has its hallmark both in material innovation and in aesthetics.
+Penne chair is the world’s first chair made of laminated wooden tubes.
+The chair has its hallmark both in material innovation and in aesthetics.
 Craftsmanship and technology meet in a unique concept.

 Paolo Lucidi and Luca Pevere chose the cement because it is poor, very expressive and changeable for its own nature.
-It took two years approximately to get the right thickness ready in some areas it becomes a real skin – and to find the craftsmen able to do this jump from architecture to design.
+It took two years approximately to get the right thickness ready in some areas it becomes a real skin for the Aplomb concrete lamp.

-With PRO, Konstantin Grcic has developed a chair for Flötotto that follows state-of-the-art ergonomic design.
-And is a design pioneer at the same time.
-A chair whose construction not only allows movement in all directions, but actively stimulates it.
+With PRO chair, Konstantin Grcic has developed a chair for Flötotto that follows state-of-the-art ergonomic design.
 For healthier sitting.
-Design, mobility and ease: a new chair familiy that meets the highest standards.
 Made of 100% polypropylene, which means, they are 100% recyclable.

 SWBK has designed The Chimney Lighting for Matter & Matter.
-The lighting has got named after chimney for its color and soft feeling.
+The lighting emits a warm and ambient light over Lycra, a fabric with elasticity.

-Inspired by chocolate bars, in its texture, production process and how these melt down with heat, MUT Design’s new collection for Harmony wants to be the most minimalist and conceptual design devised by the studio up to now.
-Developed through careful and rigorous innovative methods, an ample and versatile collection, suitable for any space.
+Inspired by chocolate bars, in its texture, production process and how these melt down with heat, MUT Design’s Onza ceramic tiles collection for Harmony wants to be the most minimalist and conceptual design devised.

-The project Lanterne Marine, designed by Barber & Osgerby, combines explorations of detailed handcraft with engineering; it expanded on their long-standing interest in nautical design, and their fascination with colour composition.
+The project Lanterne Marine, designed by Barber & Osgerby.
 The idea was to create a series of forms that in some way involved the layering and stacking of the famous Venini colours to create new, almost modular compositions.

 The aim of Mifuko Trust is to support Kenyan artisans and to help them find work through better entrepreneurship skills.
 Mifuko Trust works with small workshops in the slums of Nairobi and with women’s self help groups in rural areas.